Go Back

 By Mita Mondal

-Turmeric Pickle, also known as Haldi Ka Achar, is a spicy and tangy Indian condiment made by mixing fresh turmeric with aromatic spices and mustard oil.
+Turmeric pickle, also known as Haldi Ka Achar, is a vibrant Indian pickle made from fresh turmeric mixed with mustard oil and different seeds such as fenugreek, fennel, mustard and more.

 5 from 1 vote